STL to OBJ Converter — Edit 3D Print Files, No Upload

 Drag STL file here, or click to upload

-Supports .stl files up to 50MB
+Supports .stl files up to 150MB

-File Size
+File Size and Performance

 STL vs OBJ: Quick Comparison